Arkansas Post: History

-French ownership (1686–1763)
+French jurisdiction (1686–1763)

 First location

 The Arkansas Post was founded in the summer of 1686 by Henri de Tonti, Jacques Cardinal, Jean Couture, Peter Bisaillon, and three other Frenchmen as a trading post near the site of a Quapaw village named Osotouy.
 It was about 35 miles upriver from the strategically significant confluence of the Arkansas River with the Mississippi River.
 The post was established on land given to De Tonti for his service in René-Robert Cavelier, Sieur de La Salle's 1682 expedition.
 The French came to an arrangement with the local Quapaw to trade French goods for beaver furs.
 This arrangement did not yield much profit, as the Quapaw had little interest in hunting beaver.
 But the trade and friendly relations with the Quapaw and other local native peoples, such as the Caddo and Osage, were integral to the post's survival for most of its operations.

 The French settlers initially called the post Aux Arcs ("at the home of the Arkansas."
 Arkansea was the Algonquian name used by the Illinois and related tribes to refer to the Quapaw, and was adopted by the French.)
 The traders first built a simple wooden house and fence at the site.
-This was the first permanent French holding west of the Mississippi and the first European settlement in the Mississippi Alluvial Plain.
+This was the first European settlement on the entire Mississippi River, the first permanent French holding along the west of the Mississippi, and the first European settlement in the Mississippi Alluvial Plain.
 Here the French conducted the first documented Christian services in Arkansas.